 So if you see "Organically Grown Passion Fruit" remember we DO Not USE fertilizers: no fertilizers coming off a boat or truck whatsoever; and; we are operating in the positive column with our shared environment.

 Thanks for reading this!
 And Thank You for considering us for Fredricks Purple Passion Fruit!

 How Does White Dove Help The Environment?
 John!
 All Farms Use Fertilizers - Even Organic Farms!
-Don't They?
 And fertilizers pollute oceans and rivers!
-Help!
+Help on this one!

 .Who Buys Passion Fruit from White Dove - for our competition!